Arima: Utilities

 Electric generation is handled by Powergen, while electrical distribution is handled by the Trinidad and Tobago Electricity Commission (T&TEC).
 Powergen has natural gas fired generation plants at Point Lisas, Penal, and Wrightson Road in Port of Spain.
 Additional power can be supplied from power generation facilities controlled by Inncogen at Point Lisas.

 Telecommunications are regulated by the Telecommunications Authority of Trinidad and Tobago (TATT).
 It has been working to break up the monopoly, granting several new licences in 2005 to new companies in the market.
 Fixed-line telephone service is a monopoly controlled by Telecommunications Services of Trinidad and Tobago (TSTT).
 Licenses have been granted for competition in this area, but start-up is a while away.
 Wireless telephony is controlled by TSTT and bmobile, as well as Digicel, which came later.
 Licenses have been granted for a private company, Laqtel, to offer wireless service in competition with TSTT and Digicel.
 However, Laqtel had its licence revoked, and is undergoing severe financial difficulties.

 Digital cable television is provided by Flow.
-High-speed internet service of up to 100Mbit/s and digital landline telephone service are all available in Arima.
+High-speed internet service of up to 100 Mbit/s and digital landline telephone service are all available in Arima.

 Water and sewerage are under the purview of the Water and Sewerage Authority of Trinidad and Tobago (WASA).

 Education

-There are several primary (private and public) and secondary educational institutions in Arima, and some post-secondary level technical training institutes.
+There are 17 primary (private and public) and 4 secondary educational institutions in Arima, and some post-secondary level technical training institutes.
 St. Joseph's Convent in Arima was closed many years ago and the building now houses a retreat centre called Emmaus Centre.